Azure/bicep-registry-modules/avm/res/app/container-app/README.md

 - Required: No
 - Type: int
-- Default: `1`
+- Default: `10`

 ### Parameter: `scaleMinReplicas`

 Minimum number of container replicas.
+Defaults to 3 if not set.

 - Required: No
 - Type: int
-- Default: `0`
+- Default: `3`

 ### Parameter: `scaleRules`